Phlow/simplicity/_posts/2015-11-28-highlighting.md

 ---
 title: "Highlighting Code"
+meta_description: "*Simplicity* is GitHub Pages-ready, that means, it uses Pygments for syntax highlighting."
 ---
 *Simplicity* is GitHub Pages-ready, that means, it uses Pygments for syntax highlighting.
 To adjust the code highlighting to your taste, Just open *_sass/_07_syntax_highlighting.scss* and tune the colors to your taste.
 <!--more-->